The Domination Game - Book cover

 “Damn it!” he growled.

-“Hey, what’s going on, Bubba?”
-Richie asked, taking his mouth away from the girl he was devouring.
+“Hey, what’s up, Bubba?”
+Richie asked, pulling his mouth away from the girl he was currently devouring.

-Davis looked at the place where she was, but she was gone.
+Davis glanced at the spot where she’d been, but she was gone.

 “Nothin’.
 Don’t worry about it.”